The liver, a delicate organ in rabbits

 Liver lobe torsion

 The torsion of a lobe of the liver is a sporadic (non-hereditary) event whose cause is not well clarified.
-Most likely it seems linked to an abnormal dilatation of the stomach and intestine after an intestinal obstruction.
-Ligaments holding the liver in place in the abdomen are distended and weakened, allowing the twisting of a lobe.
-Other causes include external trauma, bacterial or parasitic infection, or congenital absence of ligaments.
-A predisposition has been suggested in Madagascar lop rabbits.
-But this remains to be verified as the line of affected rabbits could not be established.
-Gestation is not a cause of hepatic lobe torsion in rabbits or other animals.
+It is likely associated with an abnormal dilation of the stomach and intestine following an intestinal obstruction.
+The ligaments that hold the liver in place in the abdomen are distended and weakened, allowing the twisting of a lobe.
+Other potential causes include external trauma, bacterial or parasitic infection, or congenital absence of ligaments.
+A genetic predisposition has been identified in the Madagascar lop rabbit population.
+However, this remains to be verified, as the line of affected rabbits could not be established.
+Gestation does not cause hepatic lobe torsion in rabbits or other animals.

-In 63% of cases, torsion of the caudate lobe is observed in rabbits.
-This lobe is attached to the liver on a very small surface only, facilitating its movement in the abdominal cavity or its torsion.
-Blood circulation is then hindered, causing atrophy of the lobe.
-Its consistency becomes hard and it takes a dark color.
-The condition is painful and leads to decreased appetite, shock and death after a few days.
-If the lobe ruptures, the resulting hemorrhage causes death quickly.
-A minority of rabbits survive when they receive supportive care consisting of oral food assistance with a syringe, sterile subcutaneous fluids, analgesic, antimicrobial/anticoccidial, and other intestinal motility drugs (1 to 2 cc of olive oil is effective too).
+Torsion of the caudate lobe is observed in 63% of cases in rabbits.
+This lobe is attached to the liver on a very small surface, facilitating its movement in the abdominal cavity or its torsion.
+This results in impaired blood circulation, leading to atrophy of the lobe.
+The lobe's consistency changes, becoming harder and acquiring a darker color.
+The condition is painful and leads to decreased appetite, shock, and death after a few days.
+In the event of a lobe rupture, the resulting hemorrhage can lead to rapid death.
+A small percentage of rabbits have a positive outcome when they receive supportive care consisting of oral food assistance with a syringe, sterile subcutaneous fluids, analgesic, antimicrobial/anticoccidial, and other intestinal motility drugs.
+(1 to 2 cc of olive oil has also been found to be effective.).

 Michel Gruaz